Violet Targuse: Drama Career

-Targuse authored her plays between 1930 and her death from cancer in 1937.
-She wrote her first play, Rabbits (1930), for a competition run by the South Canterbury Drama League, and won first prize.
-In 1932, her plays Fear and Touchstone won first-place-equal in the first playwriting competition held by the New Zealand branch of the British Drama League.
+In August 1932, Targuse again won the South Canterbury Drama League’s one-act play competition—against 24 other entries—with The Touchstone.
+In September 1932, her plays Fear and Touchstone won first-place-equal in the first playwriting competition held by the New Zealand branch of the British Drama League.
 She was also the inaugural winner of the Radio Record trophy, and a prize from the Chelsea Drama Club of Sydney.